Today, I would like to invite you to do a little thought experiment.

 - to enjoy the first breakfast in your new home (coffee machine, mugs, breakfast groceries, etc.)

-On day one you are going to add other things, for example
+On DAY ONE you are going to add other things you need, for example

 - to prepare another type of dish (for example, kitchen appliances and gadgets you didn’t need the day before, additional spices, etc.),